Can A Function Have The Same Y Values

 Understanding the Definition of a Function

 Before we explore the possibility of repeated y-values, let's solidify our understanding of what constitutes a function.
 A function, in its simplest form, is a relationship between two sets, often denoted as X (the domain) and Y (the codomain or range).
 For every input value (x) in the domain, there must be exactly one corresponding output value (y) in the codomain.
-This "one-to-one" relationship between input and output is crucial.
+But this "one-to-one" relationship between input and output is crucial.
 This is often expressed as: for each x, there exists only one y such that f(x) = y.

 Key Takeaway: The definition does not prohibit multiple x-values from mapping to the same y-value.
 It only forbids a single x-value from mapping to multiple y-values.
 This subtle distinction is where the key to answering our initial question lies.